MicrosoftDocs/bot-docs/articles/dotnet/audio-calls.md

 }
 ```

-The `RecognitionOption` class defines both the spoken answer as well as the corresponding Dual-Tone Multi-Frequency (DTMF) variation (the user may answer by typing the corresponding digits on the keypad).
+The `RecognitionOption` class defines both the spoken answer as well as the corresponding Dual-Tone Multi-Frequency (DTMF) variation.
+DTMF enables the user to answer by typing the corresponding digits on the keypad instead of speaking.

-The `OnRecognizeCompleted` method processes the user's selection (input parameter `recognizeOutcomeEvent` contains
+The `OnRecognizeCompleted` method processes the user's selection, and the input parameter `recognizeOutcomeEvent` contains the value of the user's selection.
-the user's selection).

 ```cs
 private Task OnRecognizeCompleted(RecognizeOutcomeEvent recognizeOutcomeEvent)